pascallaliberte/sharpen.page/_posts/2020-09-04-randomness-and-benefits-of-freelancing.md

 You can find the wisdom of avoiding risks of ruin is some of these popular statements:

-Charles Munger is often quoted that **"it's better to avoid stupidity than seeking brilliance"**.
+Charlie Munger is often quoted that **"it's better to avoid stupidity than seeking brilliance"**.
 You get more benefits, over the long run, to **simply avoid the worst**, than to seek the highs of the best.
 The worst thing you can do with a client is to be insulting, to make them feel like fools.
 So do the opposite of that, always: be mindful to make your clients feel honored when working with you.

 His partner, the famous Warren Buffet, stresses this rule: **"you can never have enough reputation"**.
 You can build a reputation over a lifetime, and lose it in a minute.
 Your reputation is fragile, and without a good reputation, you don't have a freelance business.
 Keep your word.
 Honor your commitments.
 Prevent being at fault.